addiscent/vagrant-ruby-rails/README.md

 ##### Containing Ubuntu Server 14.04, Ruby 2.2.1, Gems 2.4.6, Rails 4.2.1, RVM 1.26.11, Git 1.9.1, Node.js 0.10.25.

 This is a _Vagrant Box_, (https://www.vagrantup.com), intended for quick installation of a very basic _Ruby On Rails_ development environment.
-Assuming _Vagrant_ and _VirtualBox_ are already installed on your _host_ computer, this _Vagrant Box_ can be easily and quickly installed, and removed.
+Assuming _Vagrant_ and _VirtualBox_ are already installed on your _host_ computer, this _Vagrant Box_ can be easily and quickly installed and removed.

 Because it can be quickly built or rebuilt if necessary, this _Vagrant Box_ may be handy for transient work environments, such as tutorials, or experimental work which may sacrifice the development environment.

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

 The installed _Git_ software can be used for committing _Ruby/Rails_ project files or other sources into repositories.
-If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, saving them in a _Git_ repository allows you to recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
+If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then samve them in a _Git_ repository, you can easily recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
 Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "guest" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "guest" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.